-Once they found a juicy spot, they will insert their feeding tube into your skin and inject enzymes that cause destruction to the skin.
-They then, feed on the damaged tissue.
+Once they find a juicy spot, they will insert their feeding tube into your skin and inject enzymes that cause destruction to the skin.
+They then feed on the damaged tissue.

 They don’t burrow into the skin as many people think.
 The itching is horrendous and once you scratch the spot you squish the chigger to death.
 But the itching stays f.o.r.e.v.e.r.

-Most of the time, you’ll see the bites behind the knees, in the crotch area, under the arms, or around the ankles.
-Those are areas of the body where the skin is thin and it is easier for the chiggers to insert their feeding structures.
+Most of the time, you’ll see the “bites” behind the knees, in the crotch area, under the arms, or around the ankles.
+Those are areas of the body where the skin is thin and it’s easier for the chiggers to insert their feeding structures.

-But as I write this, I have a few glorious bites on my tummy and other areas that are not mentioned above so although areas with thin skin are more common, you can still experience bites in other places.
+But as I write this, I have a few glorious bites (even though they are not really bites I’ll call them that to make it easier…) on my tummy and other areas that are not mentioned above so although areas with thin skin are more common, you can still experience bites in other places.

-So how do you know if the bites you see on your body are chigger bites or mosquito bites?
+So how do you know if the itchy red bumps you see on your body are chigger bites or mosquito bites?

 Many times, you’ll see a cluster of little red bites in a certain area.
 They might be small red dots or bigger, like a mosquito bite.
 But other times you’ll have a bite here and a bite there.

-Many times you’ll find the red bumps in areas that were covered with clothes, not exposed areas that mosquitos can reach.
+Many times you’ll find the red bumps in areas that were covered with clothes, not exposed areas that mosquitoes can reach.